-Martin Luther King Jr. said, "Nothing in the world is more dangerous than sincere ignorance," and that proves true in our global strategies for advancing God's kingdom.
+Martin Luther King Jr. said, "Nothing in the world is more dangerous than sincere ignorance."
+That proves true in our global strategies for advancing God's kingdom.
 If the command given by Jesus is to make disciples of all nations (or ethnic groups), then we can make it our goal to find those ethnic groups that have not been discipled and taught to be followers of Christ.
-People desiring to fulfill the Great Commission need to know where these "unreached" groups of people are, so that our efforts in completing the task will not just be busy, but productive.
+People desiring to fulfill the Great Commission need to know where these "unreached" groups of people are, so that our efforts in completing the task will not simply be busy, but productive.

 THE HARVEST IS PLENTIFUL